10 Most Anti-Inflammatory Foods You Should Eat

 5. Green Tea

-You can get a daily dose of vitamin C and antioxidants along anti-inflammatory benefits when you eat chili peppers and bell peppers.
+You can get a daily dose of vitamin C and antioxidants when you eat chili peppers or bell peppers.

 The antioxidant quercetin is found in bell peppers and it can reduce oxidative damage when you have an inflammatory disease known as sarcoidosis.

-You will find both sinapic acid and ferulic acid in chili peppers, and they can reduce inflammation and the effects of aging.
+You will find both sinapic acid and ferulic acid in chili peppers, and they can help support healthy inflammation levels and healthy aging.

 According to at least one study, however, cooking mushrooms can have a negative effect on the anti-inflammatory compounds they contain6.
 It may be best to eat them slightly cooked or raw.

-One study showed that people who consumed a daily grape extract and also had heart disease experienced a reduction in certain inflammatory gene markers, such as NF-kB8.
+One study showed that people who consumed a daily grape extract and also had heart disease experienced a reduction in certain inflammatory gene markers, such as NF-kB.
+7 Grapes are also associated with benefits for heart health, brain health, eye health, and metabolic health.
+8

 More than likely, you have turmeric in your kitchen.
-It has an earthy flavor and is often used in Indian dishes.
+It's a yello spice with an earthy flavor and is often used in curries.

 10. Extra Virgin Olive Oil